signal18/docs.signal18.io/04.architecture/03.topologies/01.positional-gtid/docs.md

 | ----------------|-----------|
 | Production      | 170 |

-**replication-manager** does not support MariaDB versions lower than 10.0, or MySQL versions lower than 5.6.
+**replication-manager <=1.1** does not support MariaDB versions lower than 10.0, or MySQL versions lower than 5.6 and need MySQL GTID.

+**replication-manager 2.0** support positional replication

 For MariaDB Server 10.0 and upper **replication-manager** always uses GTID positions for failover or switchover regardless of using GTID in the replication stream definition.
 In MariaDB, GTID are always present in the binary logs of MariaDB and can be used to point a slave to his master.